 Why Dogs Eat Grass

-The biggest reason why you see your dog eating grass is because they need to have roughage in their diets (same as us).
-Grass is an easily accessible, good source of fiber for your fury friend.
+The biggest reason why you see your dog eating grass is that they need to have roughage in their diets (same as us).
+The grass is an easily accessible, good source of fiber for your furry friend.

-A neglect of fiber in a dog's diet can impact their ability to pass stools and digest food.
-Eating grass can be your pup's way at helping their body function more smoothly.
+Neglect of fiber in a dog's diet can impact their ability to pass stools and digest food.
+Eating grass can be your pup's way of helping their body function more smoothly.

 Although, if you see your dog displaying symptoms of an upset stomach on top of eating grass, there could be a more serious issue happening.
 Make an appointment with your vet so they can rule out any medical problems that may be occurring, or provide the needed treatment.

-Another reason why your dog might be eating grass is because they are bored or are experiencing anxiety.
+Another reason why your dog might be eating grass is that they are bored or are experiencing anxiety.

 The majority of dogs have no problem keeping busy when they are outside but sometimes they can become bored when they are alone and can start to chew on grass to help occupy themselves.

-When a dog is anxious or is experiencing anxiety they might start to eat grass as a subconscious comfort, just as some people can start to chew on their hair or fingernails.
-Lots of people find that their canine companions eat extra grass when they start to feel lonely, anxious or bored.
+When a dog is anxious or is experiencing anxiety it might start to eat grass as a subconscious comfort, just as some people can start to chew on their hair or fingernails.
+Lots of people find that their canine companions eat extra grass when they start to feel lonely, anxious, or bored.

 If you believe your dog is eating grass due to anyone of the psychological reasons mentioned above there are a few solutions that may help.